zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 - On narrow phone screens, short lines of text feel breathless.
 - On wider screens, long lines of text are fatiguing.

-Assuming that most Readers would be paging through the field guide on their phones and tablets, I wrote for _that_.
+Assuming that most Readers would be paging through the field guide on their phones and tablets, I wrote for that.
 And that took some practice.
 I reread the [usual sources](https://ux.stackexchange.com/questions/108801/what-is-the-best-number-of-paragraph-width-for-readability).
 I spent a lot of time working on the flow of information across sections, paragraphs and sentences.
 I refined my tone, syntax and word choice for the environment I assume my Reader will inhabit<sup><a id="ref4" href="#note4" alt="footnote">4</a></sup> while reading the field guide.

 The [AP Stylebook](https://www.zachmccabe.com/beijing/bts/style-guide.html) might be Religion, but that good book provides no advice on typefaces, [line length](http://maxdesign.com.au/articles/em/) or other UI issues.

 [Butterick](https://practicaltypography.com/line-length.html) and the [BBC](http://www.bbc.co.uk/academy/journalism/skills/digital-journalism/article/art20141202144618106) did have some ideas.
 An English-language paragraph should be between 45 and 60 characters wide.

 For the V2 field guide, I needed to step back and reorganize the book's structure once again.
 Abby Covert's book, ["How to make sense of any mess"](http://www.howtomakesenseofanymess.com/) and Craig Mod's [essays](https://craigmod.com/essays/to_make_a_book_walk_on_a_book/) were very helpful.

 <figure class="kaoPUSH">